 Imagine waking up, rolling out of bed, and placing your feet onto 100-year old wide beam Douglas fir used flooring salvaged from an old school.
 No piece is alike, yet each is imbued with character and history.

 Why use reclaimed flooring?
-Salvaged flooring is as good as (if not better than) new flooring.
+Salvaged flooring is as good as, if not better than, new flooring.
 Much of it is crafted from old-growth with exceptional beauty, length, color and character – all qualities difficult to find in modern wood flooring.
 Reclaimed floors are often reasonably-priced, which helps offset the labor involved in any sorting, grading, or cleaning that the flooring might need.
-And best of all, if you’re lucky enough to find beautiful old-growth wood, you can enjoy it without guilt!
+And best of all, if you’re lucky enough to find reclaimed old-growth wood, you can rest assured that it’s the best choice for the environment.

 How to find the right flooring for you: First, decide upon the design and function of your project.
 Next, educate yourself on the different qualities of different woods.
 Do you want gym flooring, planks from a historic building, or barn wood?
 Softwoods such as fir work well in bedrooms and private areas.
 Hardwoods such as oak work well in high-traffic areas.
 Finally, visit The RE Store and other used building materials outlets to learn about their inventory.
 Ask about species, dimensions, grain, age, history, color, and function.
 Don’t forget to start early.
 If you want to purchase purely reclaimed, procuring a consistent quantity of flooring that matches your project will require long-term planning.